brunovanasse/brunovanasse.github.io/articles/README.md

 ***
 ### ARTICLES & CONFERENCE PRESENTATIONS BY BRUNO VANASSE

-9 Apr 2014: **Employment needs of the Oil and Gas industry in Alberta** on Breakfast TV Edmonton (Shaw TV) - Energy Services Breakfast by @AlbertaOilMag. [https://www.youtube.com/watch?v=4wTLN24ESqs](https://www.youtube.com/watch?v=4wTLN24ESqs)
+9 Apr 2014: **Employment needs of the Oil and Gas industry in Alberta** on Breakfast TV Edmonton (Shaw TV) - Energy Services Breakfast by @AlbertaOilMag.
+[YouTube Video](https://www.youtube.com/watch?v=4wTLN24ESqs)

 4 May 2011: **How Will Al-Qaeda Survive the Death of Osama Bin Laden?** Feature article at DefenceIQ.